-Our board (The Governing Circle) is in a season of growth and seeking as many as 5 new members.
-With continued organizational growth anticipated over the next year, we require a variety of skill sets to support and guide new directions and big opportunities.
+With continued organizational growth anticipated in the Seasons ahead, we require a variety of skill sets to support and guide new directions and big opportunities.
 We endeavour to activate our values of diversity, equity and inclusion and invite equity-seeking individuals to join us in moving our mission, vision and values forward.

-Our board (The Governing Circle) is in a season of growth and seeking as many as 5 new members.
-With continued organizational growth anticipated over the next year, we require a variety of skill sets to support and guide new directions and big opportunities.
+With continued organizational growth anticipated in the Seasons ahead, we require a variety of skill sets to support and guide new directions and big opportunities.
 We endeavour to activate our values of diversity, equity and inclusion and invite equity-seeking individuals to join us in moving our mission, vision and values forward.

 - Charitable law